Tynash98/Tynash98/README.md

 - 👋 Hi, I’m @Tynash98
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Computer Science @UNISA
+- 🌱 I’m currently Studying Computer Science @UNISA

 <!---
 Tynash98/Tynash98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.